-If you cannot access the form, you can send an email to the Intern Coordinator including a resume/CV and a cover letter telling us why you want to volunteer at the MBG, why you would make a great volunteer, and what your personal goals are.
-Make sure to include your availability for the internship.
+To apply, send an email to the Intern Coordinator including a resume/CV and a cover letter telling us why you want to volunteer at the MBG, why you would make a great volunteer, and what your personal goals are.

-We have openings year-round!
+We have openings year round!
 If you have any further questions, contact the Intern Coordinator on:

-Whatsapp: +506 2645-5512 or Email: monteverdebutterflygardens@gmail.com
+Whatsapp: 001 506 2645-5512 or Email: monteverdebutterflygardens@gmail.com